furzepig/brachistochrone/_posts/2018-01-28-the-meter-man.md

   ran a story that suggested that in certain rare circumstances, the pink and blue pill that Mrs Fraser takes every day could kill.
-When asked, her own doctor gives her short shrift, as usual. `As long as you don't take more than the amount prescribed you'll be fine,' he insists wearily and says something not very complementary about Dr Raj.
+When asked, her own doctor gives her short shrift, as usual.
+'As long as you don't take more than the amount prescribed you'll be fine,' he insists wearily and says something not very complementary about Dr Raj.